sx2278/First-Person-Farm-Experience-Unity-Game/README.md

 ## Future Improvements

 #### Collider: Might be a problem with my Unity version?
+Sometimes when you drop the bucket or the rake, it sinks to the ground.
+Only happens sometimes.

 #### Correct Order of Steps:
 1. Rake the soil